 If you don’t have more than $100 to spend on a graphics card, you have a few options.
 As of right now, the best sub-$100 GPU is an RX 550.
-And, as of the time of updating this guide, the top RX 550 currently available is XFX’s Core edition.
+And, as of the time of updating this guide, the top sub-$100 RX 550 currently available is this low-profile option from XFX.

-This card comes with a 1203 MHz base clock rate, 4GB of VRAM, and a single fan cooling configuration.
-Due to the single fan configuration, this RX 550 measures in at just 6.7-inches long.
+This card comes with a 1071 MHz base clock rate, 2GB of VRAM, and a single fan cooling configuration.
+Due to the single fan configuration and low-profile design, this RX 550 measures in at just 6.0-inches long.
 So, it’s a great option for a budget-friendly mini gaming PC build.